Know Your Numbers: How to Keep Your Photography Business Profitable

 Final Thoughts

 Knowing your numbers is the first step to running a profitable photography business.
-Getting a handle on the various components that affect your expenses and profitability allows you to refine your business model and optimize your profits.
+Once your understand the various components that affect your expenses and profitability, you'll be able to refine your business model and optimize your profits.